LoveDaisy/ice_halo_sim/cpp/README.md

 * Use OpenCL / OpenGL / CUDA to accelerate.
 Since I've seen good enough performance with a simple threading pool implemented by myself, I doubt the margin to more improvements.
-* Improve performance of threading pool.
-Use some lock-free ways.
 * Add more convenient crystal models, e.g. exotic hex-cylinder/pyramid crystals.
 * Write a (web) GUI for these code.